 For rooftop tacos and margaritas in the Southwest Waterfront: Mi Vida

 Mexico City native chef Roberto Santibañez is known as an ambassador of regional Mexican cooking in the U.S., and his Mi Vida furthers that.
-On the heated patio, dine on dishes such as braised chicken enchiladas, crab and shrimp empanadas, tacos, and churros con chocolate in a colorful, waterside setting — all offset by six types of margaritas and an considerable mezcal and tequila list.
+On the covered balcony facing District Pier, dine on dishes such as braised chicken enchiladas, crab and shrimp empanadas, tacos, and churros with chocolate in a colorful, waterside setting — all offset by six types of margaritas and a considerable mezcal and tequila list.

 For wine and small plates in Logan Circle: Cork Wine Bar & Market

 Run by a husband and wife team who live in the neighborhood, this Logan Circle wine bar aims to create a welcoming, familial atmosphere where diners can learn about wine in an unpretentious setting.
-Grab a seat on the heated patio to enjoy an international wine list paired with the usual suspects such as meat and cheese, or heartier, wintery dishes like gnocchi with braised rabbit.
+Pull up a turquoise patio chair and enjoy an international wine list paired with the usual suspects such as meat and cheese, or go all out with dishes like the whole grilled branzino.

 For Paris vibes in Logan Circle: Le Diplomate

 From renowned restaurateur Stephen Starr, Le Diplomate — affectionately referred to as “Le Dip” — feels like being transported to Paris.
-All the brasserie classics are here, from French onion soup and steak frites to escargot and Niçoise salad.
-Outside, the expansive patio sits alongside the bustling 14th Street corridor, with picturesque wicker chairs, flower boxes, and a red awning and heaters to ensure comfortable dining all winter.
+All the brasserie classics are here, from steak frites and steak tartare to escargot and Niçoise salad.
+Outside, the expansive patio sits alongside the bustling 14th Street corridor, with picturesque wicker chairs, flower boxes, and shady umbrellas to ensure comfortable dining even in DC humidity.

 For international farm-to-table in Mount Vernon: Farmers & Distillers

 The menu at Farmers & Distillers combines American ingredients — the restaurant is co-owned by the North Dakota Farmers Union — with international inflections, creating a vast menu that ranges from classic cheeseburgers to spicy cumin lamb noodles.
 A favorite for breakfast and brunch, don’t sleep on the restaurant’s extensive selection of thirst-quenching beverages to enjoy while people-watching on the shaded patio.

 For sushi in Shaw: Zeppelin

-Dine in Shaw underneath a heated, covered patio area at Zeppelin, where fish is aged on site by sushi heavy hitter Minoru Ogawa.
+Dine in Shaw on the extended covered patio area at Zeppelin, where fish is aged on site by sushi heavy hitter Minoru Ogawa.
 The second-generation, Tokyo-born chef serves up all sorts of maki, sashimi, nigiri, and chirashi, and he goes beyond raw fish with yakitori, too.
 The drink menu is extensive, with a strong focus on sake.
-Guests are encouraged to BYO-blanket for outdoor seating, which is walk-in only.